filipszumski/currency-converter/README.md

 ## DESCRIPTION

 Simple currency converter.
-It allows you to make caluculations between few currencies.
+It allows you to make calculations between few currencies.
 Exchange rate are static, based on rates of the day from Polish National Bank website.
 Supported currencies:

 - PLN - Polish Zloty
 - EUR - Euro